thinkty/homepage/_posts/2020-10-06-weather-pwa.markdown

 ---
-title:  "A simple PWA application"
+title:  "A Simple SPA & PWA Application"
 date:   2020-10-06
-categories: Projects
+categories: projects
 ---

 Recently, I started learning about cross-platform applications such as Electron, Ionic and what caught my attention was PWA.